CarpentryConnect/carpentryconnect.org/case-studies.markdown

 Event website:[eresearchnz2020.org.nz/registration/pre-conference-workshops/](https://www.eresearchnz2020.org.nz/registration/pre-conference-workshops/)

-Blog post about the event can be found here

 For any questions about specific elements around the planning of this event, [please contact Megan Guidry](maito:admin-nz@carpentries.org), Regional Coordinator for New Zealand.

 ## CarpentryConnects in 2019